As we hope to engage Loder’s The Transforming Moment, I thought this summary might be helpful to those who have not read it.

 the God of Jacob is our fortress.

-Imagine the absolute collapse of the material order — the earth gives way, the mountains fall into the sea, etc. The ‘sea’ and its mythical powers engulf God-given order.
+Imagine the absolute collapse of the everything, the entire material order — the earth giving way, the mountains falling into the sea, the ‘sea’ and its mythical powers engulfing God-given order.
 Chaos returns.
 This is the fundamental upheaval of the created order.
 In the midst of a return to primeval chaos, what would your state of mind be?
 What would you say to your kids as the world disappeared underneath your (and their) feet?
-The Psalmist here is either insane or he knows something we don’t, for he describes in the midst of such upheaval “a river whose streams make glad….”
+The Psalmist here is either insane or he knows something we don’t, for he describes in the midst of such upheaval “a river whose streams make glad.”
 God is in her, he says.
 She will not fail.
 We may be in hell.
 We may be engulfed in universal collapse.
 We may be exiled and tortured, imprisoned and beaten for years in a Romanian prison, or gored on bulls.
 But it matters not what we are in.
 It matters what is in us.
-“God is in her; she will not fail.”
-And the Psalmist hasn’t left the collapse of the world in vv.
+“God is in her,” he assures, “she will not fail.”
+And the Psalmist doesn’t leave the collapse of the world in vv.
 2-3 to write these words.
 He’s still in that collapse.
 The mountains and sea are a single foaming chaos surging and swallowing all that is.
 Chaos is his address.
 And in this chaos he is glad.

-When every evidence of God’s presence and goodness disappears from the horizon, when the mountains are cast into the sea and its waters roar and foam as every dependable structure of our world is swallowed and digested, and when even the horizon disappears, there remain other waters (not the ‘sea’), waters whose ability to “make glad” can only be said absolutely to transcend choas.
+When every evidence of God’s presence and goodness disappears from the horizon, when the mountains are cast into the “sea” and its “waters roar and foam” as every dependable structure of our world is swallowed and digested, and when even the horizon disappears, there remain other waters (waters other than the “sea”), waters whose ability to “make glad” transcend choas.
 Psalm 46 is the Rom 8.31-39 of the Old Testament (“Nothing can separate us from the experience of the love of God in Christ”).

 Thank you Kayla Jean Mueller.
 Theology at its best.
 Not angry, pissed off or in the throes of despair.
 Rather, secure in an experience of love which your captivity could not silence or deconstruct.
 Now to get the rest of us who aren’t in anything like the circumstances you were in to know the abiding peace of mind you possessed.
 God have mercy on us all.